COMPLICATING FACTORS WITH DEVELOPMENT PROGRAMS

 All information in this article is for educational purposes only.
 It is not for the diagnosis, treatment, prescription or cure of any disease or health condition.

 With any healing system, certain cases are easier to handle, whereas others present more difficulties and require more attention to detail, and perhaps much more caution to handle well.
-This is the case with nutritional balancing science, as well.
+This is the case with development programs, as well.

 This does not mean that our results are not as good with these instances, but it means that practitioners and clients alike need to be alert to these complicating factors.